tensorchord/envd-server/sql/README.md

 ## Apply migration files

-Run `atlas migrate apply --dir=file://schema --url <dburl>`. dburl is the database connection string for the database you want to change, such as `postgres://username:password@localhost:5432/database_name`.
+Run `atlas migrate apply --dir=file://schema?format=goose --url <dburl> --allow-dirty`. dburl is the database connection string for the database you want to change, such as `postgres://username:password@localhost:5432/database_name`.

 ## Write new migration tools